Back to overview

 • Political factors – these relate to government control and influence over an economy or industry, such as through legislation or economic policy.

 • Economic factors – these have a direct impact on a business’s long-term projections within a given market.
-For example, the current economic climate, driven by the cost-of-living crisis, impacts how companies price their products amid rising inflation.
+For example, shifts in inflation, interest rates and consumer confidence can affect pricing, investment and demand.

 • Sociological factors – these involve the demographic and culture context surrounding a given business, issue or product.
 Trends, buying patterns and lifestyle all influence how people interact with businesses, products and services.